AviatrixSystems/Docs/HowTos/ipmotion.rst

 ---------------------------

  1. Identify an on-prem subnet where you plan to migrate VMs.
 For example, the subnet is 172.16.1.0/24.
  #.
 Create a AWS VPC that has the same or larger CIDR block than the migrating subnet.
  #.
-Determine if the migration is going to take place over Internet or private link such as Direct Connect.
-Also determine if the migrating subnet should be a private subnet or public subnet.
+Consider `Design Patterns <http://docs.aviatrix.com/HowTos/design_pattern_ipmotion.html>`_ for IPmotion.
  #.
-Create in the VPC a subnet that has identical CIDR as the on-prem subnet where migration is to take place.
-For example, create a VPC 172.16.0.0/16 with a subnet 172.16.1.0/24.
-       a.
-If the migrate subnet is a public subnet, this migrate subnet can also be used as the subnet to launch IPmotion gateway.
+For simplicity, in this guide, we assume the cloud subnet is a public subnet and the migration is over Internet
-       #.
-If the migrate subnet is a private subnet, you need to create a separate subnet in the VPC that is not overlapping with your on-prem network address range for IPmotion gateway instance.
-If you are migrating over public Internet, the IPmotion gateway subnet needs to be on a public subnet.
-If you are migrating over private link such as Direct Connect, the IPmotion gateway subnet should be a private subnet point to AWS VGW.

  #.
 Deploy Aviatrix virtual appliance CloudN in the on-premise subnet.
 Read `this document <http://docs.aviatrix.com/StartUpGuides/CloudN-Startup-Guide.html>`_ on how to deploy the virtual appliance.
 AWS reserves `five IP addresses <http://docs.aws.amazon.com/AmazonVPC/latest/UserGuide/VPC_Subnets.html#vpc-sizing-ipv4>`__ on a given subnet, make sure CloudN IP address is not any one of them.
 For example on a 172.16.1.0/24 subnet, 172.16.1.0-172.16.1.3 and 172.16.1.255 are reserved.

  #.
 Once the virtual appliance is deployed, go through on-boarding process and create an AWS account.